 The section below lists the main Pilates apparatus that is used during the workouts:

 - Universal Reformer (Reformer): The Universal Reformer is probably the most popular piece of Pilates equipment.
 It allows people to exercise in a horizontal plane which helps to reduce pressure on the joints and properly aligns the body without it being affected by gravitational forces.
 Joseph Pilates developed over 100 movements that could be performed on the Universal Reformer.

 - Arm Chair (Baby Chair): The Arm Chair is designed to develop your upper body strength, stability, and posture.
 It allows people to perform various arm movements from a seated position.

 - High Chair (Electric Chair): The High Chair can perform various lower body exercises and strengthen your leg muscles while boosting the flexibility of your ankles.

 - Ladder Barrel (Large Barrel): The Ladder Barrel aims to enhance the flexibility of your spine and strengthen your core.
 It can be used to perform a range of abdominal and lower back exercises.

 - Magic Circle: The Magic Circle is another well-known piece of Pilates equipment and one of the most simplistic tools designed by Joseph Pilates.
 It provides light to medium resistance and can be used to target your arms and legs.

-- Pedi-Pole: The Pedi-Pole is a long pole with two spring-loaded handles that can be used to perform a number of different balance, resistance and flexibility exercises.
+- Pedi-Pole: The Pedi-Pole is a long pole with two spring-loaded handles that can be used to perform several different balance, resistance, and flexibility exercises.